bilintoh/bilintoh.github.io/_posts/2021-04-07-thomas-bilintoh-site-launched.md

 ---
 layout: post
-title: "Have you seen some of my recent works?."
+title: "I presented my research at AAG 2021?."
 date: 2021-04-07
 ---

-			<h1>Some of my works</h1>
-				<li>I presented my research titled: A Generalized Method to Quantify the Dynamics of a Specific Category to Compare Sites.</li>
+I presented my research titled: A Generalized Method to Quantify the Dynamics of a Specific Category to Compare Sites.